Noora-Alkhalaqi/Clinet_Server_API_system/README.md

 Data Saving: For each client request, the server saves the fetched data into a JSON file, which includes details like the client’s name, request type, and the results fetched.
 This provides a record of the requests and the data returned.

 ## Additional concepts
-We used GUI as an Additional consept for this project and we learnd how to use it in python probrly in our project. this is the code for our main window aka (first window the user will see and interact with):
+We used GUI as an Additional concept for this project and learned how to use it in Python, probably in our project.
+This is the code for our main window aka (the first window the user will see and interact with):

 def initialize_gui(self):
         """Initialize GUI with Login Screen."""